-names A character vector giving the name or names of the network to be created. nets A list of NeticaBN objects to be destroyed.
+names A character vector giving the name or names of the network to be created.

+session An object of type NeticaSession which defines the reference to the Netica nets A list of NeticaBN objects to be destroyed.

 The CreateNetwork method creates a new network for each of the names.
 Names must follow the IDname rules.
 It returns a NeticaBN object, or a list of such objects if the argument names has length greater than 1.